bomonike/bomonike.github.io/waf.md

     <tt><a target="_blank" href="https://console.aws.amazon.com/wafv2/homev2/marketplace">https://console.aws.amazon.com/wafv2/homev2/marketplace</a></tt>

+    ### Other Vendors

     PROTIP: Not on the list are famous vendors
     * <a target="_blank" href="https://www.gartner.com/reviews/market/cloud-web-application-and-api-protection/vendor/akamai/product/app-and-api-protector">Akamai</a>
     * Cloudflare
     * Fastly
     * Rapid7 <a target="_blank" href="https://www.youtube.com/watch?v=L9-K1DPYFuE">VIDEO</a>: vs RASP (Runtime Application Self-Protection) that monitors built into the application itself  provide detailed visibility to detect and actively block attacks in real-time, such as terminating a user session, shutting down the application, or alerting security teams.
     * AppTrana WAAP by <a target="_blank" href="https://www.indusface.com/">Indusface</a>

+    * Atomicorp's open-sourced <a target="_blank" href="https://atomicorp.com/atomic-modsecurity-rules/">Atomic ModSecurity Rules</a> for $225 per server per year, and WAF with GUI for $300/IP/server/year.
+They also have a free version. <a target="_blank" href="https://ss-usa.s3.amazonaws.com/c/308483062/media/178860f9a333b23c944700968676873/Atomic%20ModSecurity%20Rules%20-%20SolutionsOverview.pdf">PDF</a>
     <br /><br />

+    * Atomic offers <a target="_blank" href="https://atomicorp.com/about-ossec/">enhancements</a> of OSSEC, the most widely used open source host-based intrusion detection system

     <a name="MitigationTesting"></a>